camlinke/wordcount/part2.md

 ## Sanity Check

-Remember in Part 1, when we tested the environment variables to make sure right environment was being detected by adding a print statment to *app.py* - `print os.environ['APP_SETTINGS']`?
+Remember in Part 1, when we tested the environment variables to make sure right environment was being detected by adding a print statement to *app.py* - `print os.environ['APP_SETTINGS']`?
 Well, let's do the same thing, but test the Database URIs by adding a print to *config.py*:

 ```python
 print os.environ['DATABASE_URL']